jackdwalker/mern-assignment-client/README.md

 __Raph__

+The project required a well rounded understanding of the

 __Rachel__

-Debugging
+*Debugging*
 I needed an efficient means of researching for solutions to coding problems following previous assignment.
 Knowing the right search terminology, trial & error, pair programming and having a good grasp of fundamentals should help toward the debugging process.

-Learning basic concepts in compressed scenarios
+*Learning basic concepts in compressed scenarios*
 Just like previous assessments, the pace and timeframe means learning basic concepts will have to happen at the same time as building the assignment.
 This assignment is especially challenging as I came to the team with very poor understanding of classwork.

 #### Evaluate how effective your knowledge and skills were this project, using examples, and suggest changes or improvements for future projects of a similar nature?